bluegenes/2021-simseq-compare/README.md

 ## Analysis Workflow

-Analysis workflow:
+### Analysis workflow:
 - Indels (`--`) were removed (adjacent sections were concatenated), and fasta files were written for each simulated sequence.
 - For DNA comparisons:
     - each fasta was sketched with sourmash v4.0, dna ksizes 21,31,51, scaled=1 (retains all unique k-mers)
     - sketches from sequence pairs were compared using `compare-paired-sequences.v2.py` for each set of simulation parameters, for scaled values: [1,100,1000,2000]
     - results from all simulation parameters were aggregated into a single results file, [simreads-compare.dnainput.csv.gz](https://osf.io/xn7vt/download)
 - For protein comparisons:
     - PRODIGAL translation:
       - each fasta was translated using PRODIGAL v2.6.3
       - prodigal-translated reads were sketched with `sourmash sketch protein` in sourmash v4.0, with protein k-sizes 7-12, scaled=1 (retains all unique k-mers)
       - sketches from sequence pairs were compared using `compare-paired-sequences.v2.py` for each set of simulation parameters, for scaled values: [1,100,1000,2000]
       - results from all simulation parameters were aggregated into a single results file, `simreads-compare.prodigal.csv.gz` (to be posted)
     - 6-frame translation:
       - DNA fastas were sketched with `sourmash sketch translate` (6-frame translation) in sourmash v4.0, with protein k-sizes 7-12, scaled=1 (retains all unique k-mers)
       - sketches from sequence pairs were compared using `compare-paired-sequences.v2.py` for each set of simulation parameters, for scaled values: [1,100,1000,2000]
       - results from all simulation parameters were aggregated into a single results file, `simreads-compare.translate.csv.gz` (to be posted)

-Results format:
+### Results format:

-  Each `simreads-compare*.csv.gz` file consistes of the following columns:
+Each `simreads-compare*.csv.gz` file consists of the following columns:

 - `comparison_name` - name containing all simulation information, e.g. `data-d0.05-f1-nogam-seed36`
 - `sig1_name` - comparison name with `-seq1`
 - `sig2_name` - comparison name with `-seq2`
 - `alphabet` - alphabet used for sketching (`nucleotide`/`dna`, `protein`, `dayhoff`, or `hp`)
 - `ksize` - kmer size used for sketching.
 Corresponds to the alphabet (k=21 for nucleotide is 21 nucleotides; k=7 for protein is 7 amino acids)
 - `scaled` - scaled value for this k-mer comparisons.
 Sketches were downsampled to this value prior to estimation
 - `jaccard` - Jaccard Index
 - `max_containment` - Maximum Containment (maximum Containment Index between both Containment directions)
 - `sig1_containment` - Containment Index for sig1
 - `sig2_containment` - Containment Index for sig2
 - `sig1_hashes` - number of hashes for this sig **at this scaled value**
 - `sig2_hashes` - number of hashes for this sig **at this scaled value**
 - `num_common` - number of intersected hashes **at this scaled value**
 - `alpha-ksize` - combined column for alphabet and ksize

 > Note that many of these columns can be regenerated from other columns, I just found them useful for plotting, comparisons, etc.